 Scholarly Commons Citation

 Aiken, Jane H. and Wizner, Stephen, "Law as Social Work" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 300.
+300.